DigiBP/25DIGIBP1/README.md

 In summary, the current feedback handling process at SVK is characterized by a lack of governance, transparency, and process reliability.
 Without clearly assigned responsibilities, centralized documentation, or standard workflows, the organization is unable to ensure traceability, timely responses, or data-driven insights.
 These deficiencies served as the basis for defining the mandatory requirements of the redesigned TO-BE process, which aims to standardize, digitize, and control feedback management.
 The following chapter presents this target-state process and the implementation with state-f-the-art tools in detail.

 # To-Be Process
-The **To-Be process** operationalises SVK’s feedback management as an executable BPMN 2.0 model, ensuring deterministic flow control, auditable data capture, and ISO 9001:2015 compliance.
-The diagram below presents the complete workflow; its logic can be summarised in five stages:
+The **To-Be process** operationalises SVK’s feedback management as an executable BPMN 2.0 model.
+Its logic can be summarised in five stages:

 1. **Intake** – A stakeholder submits feedback via JotForm; a Make scenario starts a Camunda instance and stores the record with status `open`.
 2. **Classification** – The Feedback Master reviews the submission, assigns type, urgency, and impact scope, and decides whether clarification or departmental involvement is required.